Personal Services Guidance

-In-home personal services establishments should only open if there is a separate entrance from the outside to prevent clients from passing through personal space.
+In-home personal services establishments should operate with a separate entrance from the outside to prevent clients from passing through personal space.
 If this is not possible, a plan must be included in the operational plan to ensure clients pass through the personal space with limited risk for possible exposure to COVID-19.

-- Walk-ins, all appointments are permitted with a robust Operational Plan to ensure that all Public Health Measures are followed.
+- Walk-ins are permitted with a robust Operational Plan to ensure that all Public Health Measures are followed.

 - Only the client is to attend the appointment – no family or friends, unless the client is a minor and parental consent is required.
 It this case, a plan must be developed to limit risks to the client, parent/guardian and artist.

 - Avoid booking large groups for services unless physical distancing requirements can be maintained.